Animo-GD/Airline-System/README.md

 - **How To Use The Program**
 1. As A passenger You need to make a new account by clicking signup, make sure to fill in all fields.
 2. After Making a new account go and log in, as a passenger you will be able to.
-	..
-Adding and Removing Luggage
+        - Adding and Removing Luggage
-	..
-Book Tickets And Search Flights
+   	- Book Tickets And Search Flights
-	..
-Check Schedule Flight
+   	- Check Schedule Flight
-	..
-Check the nearest flights and missed flights.
+   	- Check the nearest flights and missed flights.
-	..
-Canceling Your Ticket
+   	- Canceling Your Ticket
-3. As An Admin, you can sign in by writing `admin` for your name, and `admin` for your password It will take you to the Manager Dashboard
+4. As An Admin, you can sign in by writing `admin` for your name, and `admin` for your password It will take you to the Manager Dashboard
-	..
-Editing Flights Tickets (Add, Delete)
+   	- Editing Flights Tickets (Add, Delete)
-	..
-Check All Passenger's Reservations And You Can Cancel Any Reservation
+   	- Check All Passenger Reservations And You Can Cancel Any Reservation
-	..
-Check All Passengers' Accounts And You Will Be Able To (Delete and Update) Any Passenger.
+   	- Check All Passengers' Accounts And You Will Be Able To (Delete and Update) Any Passenger.
-	..
-Also You Can Assign Any Account As An Admin By Checking The `isAdmin` Box.
+   	- Also You Can Assign Any Account As An Admin By Checking The `isAdmin` Box.
 =============================================================
 Project By:
 Eng/ Moaaz Anwar Mohamed Soliman